Guillermin's Christ... and condemned men

-Do you know that here, we used to find a beautiful Christ statue, made of ivory by Jean Guillemin in 1659, especially for the Black Penitents' brotherhood?
+We used to find here a beautiful Jesus Christ statue, made of ivory by Jean Guillemin in 1659, especially for the Black Penitents' brotherhood.
 We can see it now in one of Avignon museum...

-Guillemin came from Lyon, he was in Avignon when the Penitents priest asked him for a Christ statue to decorate his chapel.
-This sculptor was already famous for his nice work.
-But when he delivered his statue few days before John the Baptist’s Day, what a surprise!
+Guillemin came from Lyon, he was in Avignon when the Penitents priest asked him for a Jesus Christ statue in order to decorate his chapel.

-It really was a masterpiece...
-Made of a single ivory piece, it’s about 1 metre high, which is pretty big for a statue like this.
+His work is a real masterpiece, made of a single ivory piece.
 Guillemin added arms later: he even sculpted a spare paire, in case!
-Look at this Christ, those extraordinary details: the wrinkle on the forehead, the tense face...
+Look at those extraordinary details: wrinkles on the forehead, the sad face...

 We have here features of a suffering man.
-And the anatomy and draperies are just perfect...
-We can see a skull above the Christ, who lost his lower jaw in 1811, during a procession!
+And anatomy and draperies are just perfect...
+We can see a skull above Jesus Christ, who lost his lower jaw in 1811, during a procession!

 Several legends hover over the statue...
-Some say that one of Guillemin’s nephew was condemned to death.
+Guillemin’s nephew was condemned to death.
 The sculptor gave this statue as a bargaining counter and his nephew was released.

-Another story says that a prisoner sculpted this Christ, a condemned man who sculpted this in an ivory piece... the day of his execution, he showed his work... the crowd, amazed, immediately reprieved him !
+Another story says a prisoner sculpted this Jesus Christ: a condemned man who carved it in an ivory piece... the day of his execution, he showed his work... the crowd, amazed, immediately reprieved him !